 When to see a doctor

-See your doctor if you're concerned about the appearance of your skin or if the stretch marks cover large areas of your body.
-Your doctor can help determine the cause of the stretch marks and discuss treatment options.
+See your health care provider if you're concerned about the appearance of your skin or if the stretch marks cover large areas of your body.
+Your health care provider can help determine the cause of the stretch marks and discuss treatment options.

 Anyone can develop stretch marks, but some factors increase your likelihood of getting them, including: